Valentine's Day: United States

 On the United States mainland, about 190 million Valentine's Day cards are sent each year, not including the hundreds of millions of cards school children exchange.

-Valentine's Day is a major source of economic activity, with total expenditures in 2017 topping $18.2 billion in 2017, or over $136 per person.
-This is an increase from $108 per person in 2010.
+Valentine's Day is a major source of economic activity, with total expenditure topping $18.2 billion in 2017, or over $136 per person.
+This was an increase from $108 per person in 2010.
+Purchases include jewellery, flowers, chocolates, candy, and greeting cards.
+Roses, especially red roses, are the most popular flower.
+In the US, roses are generally imported via refrigerated airplanes from Colombia and Ecuador.
+The most popular locally grown and seasonally compatible flowers are early spring tulips.

 In 2019, a survey by the National Retail Federation found that over the previous decade, the percentage of people who celebrate Valentine's Day had declined steadily.
-From their survey results, they found three primary reasons: over-commercialization of the holiday, not having a significant other, and not being interested in celebrating it.
+From their survey results, they found three primary reasons: over-commercialization of the holiday, not having a spouse or significant other to celebrate it with, and not being interested in celebrating it.

 Asia

 Afghanistan

-In pre-Taliban years, Koch-e-Gul-Faroushi (Flower Street) in downtown Kabul used to be adorned with innovative flower arrangements, to attract the Valentine's Day-celebrating youth.
+In pre-Taliban years, Koch-e-Gul-Faroushi ('Flower Street') in downtown Kabul used to be adorned with innovative flower arrangements, to attract the Valentine's Day-celebrating youth.
 In the Afghan tradition, love is often expressed through poetry.
-A new generation of budding poets such as Ramin Mazhar and Mahtab Sahel express themselves through poetry using Valentine's Day as a theme, to voice concerns about the erosion of freedoms.
-In their political commentary they defy fear by saying 'I kiss you amid the Taliban'.
+A new generation of budding poets such as Ramin Mazhar and Mahtab Sahel express themselves through poetry, using Valentine's Day as a theme to voice concerns about the erosion of freedoms.
+In their political commentary, they defy fear by saying "I kiss you amid the Taliban".

 Bangladesh

-Valentine's Day was first celebrated in Bangladesh by Shafik Rehman, a journalist and editor of Jaijaidin in 1993.
-He was acquainted with Western culture by studying in London.
-He highlighted Valentine's Day to the Bangladeshi people through Jaijaidin newspaper.
+Valentine's Day was first celebrated in Bangladesh by Shafik Rehman, a journalist and editor of the newspaper Jaijaidin, in 1993.
+He was acquainted with Western culture from studying in London.
+He highlighted Valentine's Day to the Bangladeshi people through Jaijaidin.
 Rehman is called the "father of Valentine's Day in Bangladesh".
-On this day, people in various bonds including lovers, friends, husbands and wives, mothers and children, students and teachers express their love for each other with flowers, chocolates, cards and other gifts.
+On this day, people in various types of relationship, including lovers, friends, husbands and wives, mothers and children, students and teachers, express their love for each other with flowers, chocolates, cards and other gifts.
 On this day, various parks and recreation centers of the country are full of people of love.
-No public holiday is declared on this day in Bangladesh.
+No public holiday, however, is declared on this day in Bangladesh.

 Some in Bangladesh feel that celebrating this day is not acceptable from a cultural and Islamic point of view.
 Before the celebration of Valentine's Day, February 14 was celebrated as the anti-authoritarian day in Bangladesh.
-However, that day is disregarded by people to celebrate Valentine's Day.
+However, that day has been disregarded by people to celebrate Valentine's Day.